flectra-hq/flectra/doc/reference/javascript_reference.rst

 Defining a module
 -----------------

-The *flectra.define* method is given three arguments:
+The *odoo.define* method is given three arguments:

 - *moduleName*: the name of the javascript module.
 It should be a unique string.
-  The convention is to have the name of the flectra addon followed by a specific description.
+  The convention is to have the name of the odoo addon followed by a specific description.
 For example, 'web.Widget' describes a module defined in the *web* addon, which exports a *Widget* class (because the first letter is capitalized)